rodalton/call-analytics/README.md

 Watson Natural Language Understanding (NLU) is used to identify keywords and entities referenced in the call recording.
 Only keywords/entities with a confidence score of greater than 0.7 are persisted in the database.

 #### Db2 Warehouse on IBM Cloud
 Db2 Warehouse on Cloud is used to store the raw insights pulled from call recordings.
-Our db schema consists of just 4 tables, as follows:
+Our db schema consists of just 4 tables and is structured as follows:

 ![alt text](https://ibm.box.com/shared/static/besjmwa5p5ixou2q247g51cwetyaol39.png "DB Schema")